 - Reduce heat to medium (you don’t want the water boiling so hard that it bounces the eggs around on the bottom of the pot – they’ll break).

-- Lower the eggs into the water gently on a spoon and cook for 15 minutes.
+- Lower the eggs into the water gently on a large spoon and cook for 15 minutes.

 - Remove the eggs and put them back into the original bowl of water to cool for 10 minutes.